Pasadena Transit

 Pasadena Transit, formerly known as Pasadena Area Rapid Transit System (Pasadena ARTS), is the transit bus service in the city of Pasadena, California.
-The system was launched as a single shuttle route ahead of the 1994 World Cup, at the Rose Bowl.
-The system greatly expanded in 2001 and ahead of the opening of the Metro Gold Line (now known as the L Line) in 2003.
-As of December 2024, the system consists of eight lines, which are operated under contract by First Transit, with a fleet of 32 buses.
+The system was launched as a single shuttle route ahead of the 1994 FIFA World Cup at the Rose Bowl.
+The system greatly expanded in 2001 and ahead of the opening of the Metro Gold Line (now known as the A Line) in 2003.
+As of December 2024, the system consists of eleven lines, which are operated under contract by Transdev, with a fleet of 32 buses.

 History

 Pasadena launched its transit bus system in June 1994, in time for the 1994 FIFA World Cup, held at Pasadena's Rose Bowl stadium.
-Known as the Pasadena Area Rapid Transit System (ARTS), it consisted of a single fare-free shuttle line called the Downtown Route which connected Old Pasadena, Civic Center, Playhouse District, and South Lake Business District.
+Known as the Pasadena Area Rapid Transit System (ARTS), it consisted of a single fare-free shuttle line called the Downtown Route, which connected Old Pasadena, Civic Center, Playhouse District, and South Lake Business District.

 A second route was added in mid-1996, connecting to the Downtown Route at Old Pasadena; the new Uptown Route served residents in the northwest and eastern areas of Pasadena, connecting them with the Civic Center, the North Lake shopping area, and also serving the high-density senior housing along Villa.

-In 2001, anticipating the opening of the Metro Gold Line (now known as the L Line) in 2003, Pasadena restructured the transit system serve the six new light rail stations.
+In 2001, anticipating the opening of the Metro Gold Line (now known as the A Line) in 2003, Pasadena restructured the transit system to serve the six new light rail stations.
 ARTS was restructured into four routes in 2001, which are operated today as Lines 10, 20, 31/32, and 40.
 Two additional routes were added in June 2003: Routes 51/52 and 60.

-When the Gold Line opened in July 2003, Pasadena ARTS also began charging a 50 cent fare, which allowed the agency to enter into interagency transfer agreements that enabled ARTS riders to transfer onto the Gold Line or buses from other agencies for an extra 25 cents.
+When the Gold Line opened in July 2003, Pasadena ARTS also began charging a 50-cent fare, which allowed the agency to enter into interagency transfer agreements that enabled ARTS riders to transfer onto the Gold Line or buses from other agencies for an extra 25 cents.

-In 2010, the Great Recession that was being felt around the nation also impacted Pasadena's budget, forcing the city to cut service including the elimination of Sunday service; in addition, the aging vehicles dragged down the agency's on-time performance into the low-80% range, and ridership fell by 13% that year.
+In 2010, the Great Recession that was being felt around the nation also impacted Pasadena's budget, forcing the city to cut service, including the elimination of Sunday service; in addition, the aging vehicles dragged down the agency's on-time performance into the low-80% range, and ridership fell by 13% that year.
 Federal grants allowed Pasadena ARTS to modify Route 10 and increase Route 20 frequency in July 2013; additional service improvements included an increase in Route 31 frequency in fall 2015 and the resumption of Sunday service in July 2018.

 The service was rebranded as Pasadena Transit starting on December 1, 2015.
 The new logo and branding materials were developed by students at Pasadena's ArtCenter College of Design.